-February 3, 1998: Police once again catch Letourneau and Fualaau together in a vehicle, and arrest Letourneau for parole violation.
-The police discover $6,200 in cash, baby clothing, and her passport inside the car, leading authorities to speculate that the couple was planning to flee the country.
+February 3, 1998: Police once again catch Letourneau and Fualaau together in a vehicle, and arrest Letourneau for a parole violation.
+The police discover $6,200 in cash, baby clothing and her passport inside the car, leading authorities to speculate that the couple was planning to flee the country.

 Winter 1998: Letourneau is pregnant for the second time with Fualaau's baby.

 February 6, 1998: Letourneau once again appears before Judge Lau, who tells her that she had given her "an opportunity that you foolishly squandered."
 She then sentences Letourneau to the full 7-1/2 years she had initially avoided through the plea bargain.

 October 1998: Letourneau gives birth to Georgia, her second daughter with Fualaau, behind bars.

 1998: Fualaau lives with his family.
 Both daughters are in the custody of his mother, Soona.
 In the 20/20 Walters interview, Fualaau reveals that during this time he struggled with depression.
 "I'm surprised I’m still alive today," he said.
 "I went through a really dark time."

 1999: The Letourneaus divorce.
 All four children from their marriage remain in the sole custody of their father, who moves with them to Alaska.

 2002: Fualaau sues the Highline School District for negligence for not recognizing the damaging sexual contact between him and his teacher.
 A jury rejects his claim, and the case is dismissed.